 Donald W. Breck Award

-W. Breck of the Union Carbide Corporation was a major figure in the
+Donald W. Breck of the Union Carbide Corporation

-of the IZA.
-His landmark book published in 1974, “Zeolite
+sieves and one of the founders of the IZA.
+His landmark book

-Molecular Sieves: Structure, Chemistry, and Use”, summarized
+published in 1974, "Zeolite Molecular Sieves: Structure, Chemistry,

-a special place in the library of any molecular sieve scientist. |
+technology, and occupies a special place in the library of any

-Breck Award Recipients: |
+Breck Award Recipients | ||

 |

-2019 | Stephen K. Brand, Joel E. Schmidt, Michael W. Deem, Frits Daeyaer, Yanhang Ma, Osamu Terasaki, Marat Orazov, Mark E. Davis for the discovery of enantiomerically enriched STW zeolite. | |
+Mark E. Davis for the discovery of enantiomerically enriched STW-type zeolite. |

-2016 | Svetlana Mintova and Valentin Valtchev CNRS, Laboratory of Catalysis and Spectroscopy, Caen, France for the understanding the nucleation of organic-free hydrogel systems leading to rational design of industrially relevant zeolites | |
+2016 | Svetlana Mintova and Valentin Valtchev CNRS, Laboratory of Catalysis and Spectroscopy, Caen, France for the understanding the nucleation of organic-free hydrogel systems leading to rational design of industrially relevant zeolites |

-Jürgen Caro and Michael Tsapatsis Leibnitz University, Hannover and University of Minnesota, Twin Cities for the assembly and processing of zeolite and MOF nanostructures enabling separation membranes |
+2013 | Jürgen Caro and Michael Tsapatsis Leibnitz University, Hannover and University of Minnesota, Twin Cities for the assembly and processing of zeolite and MOF nanostructures enabling separation membranes |

 |